Training Language Models to Explain Their Own Computations: Related Work

-Closely related to the current study, one family of scalable interpretability methods attempts to leverage models' own verbalization ability without any additional training.
-LogitLens~\citep{nostalgebraist2020interpreting}, PatchScopes~\citep{ghandeharioun2024patchscopes}, SelfIE~\citep{chen2024selfie} enable models to self-interpret zero-shot, but such methods require significant hyperparameter tuning~\citep{kharlapenko2024self}. ~\citet{pan2024latentqa} introduces Latent Interpretation Tuning, which fine-tunes models to answer questions about other models' inputs via their hidden representations.
-We expand on this line of work by training models to self-verbalize their internals based on data collected from existing interpretability techniques that provide finer-grained pictures of models' internal computations.
+Closely related to the current study, LogitLens~\citep{nostalgebraist2020interpreting}, PatchScopes~\citep{ghandeharioun2024patchscopes}, SelfIE~\citep{chen2024selfie} enable models to self-interpret zero-shot, but require significant hyperparameter tuning~\citep{kharlapenko2024self}.
+Latent Interpretation Tuning~\citep{pan2024latentqa} fine-tunes models to answer questions about other models' inputs via their activations, and later works have scaled this method up for various explanation settings~\citep{karvonen2026activationoraclestrainingevaluating,choi2025scalably,huang2025predictive}.~\citet{goel2025learninginterpretweightdifferences} introduces a trained LoRA adaptor to verbalize the weight difference of finetuned models.
+More recently, We train models to \textit{self}-verbalize their internal computations using finer-grained data collected from interpretability techniques.

-Finally, explanations based on special interpretability techniques are difficult for non-expert users to access, potentially requiring developers integrate many specialized interfaces~\citep{viégas2023modelusermodelexploring,chen2024designingdashboardtransparencycontrol}.
-Our work offers an alternative path toward user understanding, in which explanations can be provided ``in-band'' rather than via an external interface.
+Finally, explanations based on special interpretability techniques are difficult for non-expert users to access, potentially requiring developers create specialized interfaces~\citep{viégas2023modelusermodelexploring,chen2024designingdashboardtransparencycontrol}.
+Our work offers an alternative path toward useability, in which explanations can be provided ``in-band'' rather than via an external interface.